kota200/GWAS_with_gaston/README.md

 To get the threshold value:
-You can set the threshold value using the method in Li and Ji (2005).
+You can set the threshold value using the method in Li and Ji (2005)(https://www.nature.com/articles/6800717).
-Please use the thresh_calc.sh command.
+Please use the thresh_calc.sh command (the following link was refferred: http://morotalab.org/apsc5984-2020/day35/day35.html#li-and-ji-2005).

 Prerequisites